 Animal Print Heels

 While nude or solid-colored heels are classic options for outfits featuring pink (or any other color), going for printed shoes is a good fashion consideration.
-You can do what this model did with her zebra stripe heels.
+You can also wear zebra stripe heels.

 Although printed shoes are a little hard to pull off, the task at hand is easier with an all-pink outfit.
 Given its soft color, it won’t clash with the striking design of your animal print heels.